apex/rpc/Contributing.md

 - Support Authorization Bearer tokens
 - Handle HTTP status errors reporting `>= 300` appropriately
 - Support decoding of application/json error responses and exposing this information
-- Suppor 204 "No Content" responses for methods which return no data
+- Support 204 "No Content" responses for methods which return no data

 Generated clients __SHOULD__: